Badging Configuration#

 To add or edit a data rule:

-2. Find the “Data Rules” section and add a new item.
+3. On the requirement detail page, find the “Data Rules” section and add a new item.

 Each data rule describes a single expected payload value.
 Key paths are generated from the event type of the parent requirement.